masaun/geyser-on-polygon/README.md

 ***
 ## 【Introduction of the Geyser on Polygon】
-- This is a smart contract that
+- This is Geyser's smart contract on Polygon.
+  - Geyser ( https://www.gysr.io/ ) is an open platform for yield farming and token distribution.
+  - But, that is only deployed on Mainnet.
+Therefore, users need to pay high gas fees.
+  - To solve this issue from users perspective, I deployed Geyser's smart contract on Polygon.

 &nbsp;